TI-Toolkit/tokens-wiki/tokens/►Polar.md

 <tt><kbd><b>math</b></kbd></tt>, `CMPLX`, `7:Polar`
 <hr>

-The ►Polar command can be used when displaying a complex number on the home screen, or with the [Disp](/disp) and [Pause](/pause) commands.
-It will then format the number as though [re^θi](/re-thetai) mode were enabled.
+The ►Polar command can be used when displaying a complex number on the home screen, or with the [Disp](Disp.md) and [Pause](Pause.md) commands.
+It will then format the number as though [re^θ𝑖](re-thetai) mode were enabled.
 It also works with lists.

 ```ti-basic
 i